Deadly 5 Freeway crash involving overturned big rig snarls southbound traffic in Anaheim

 ANAHEIM, Calif.
-(KABC) -- At least one person was killed Wednesday morning in a crash involving an overturned semi-truck on the 5 Freeway in Anaheim that prompted the closure of all southbound lanes for more than two hours, authorities said.
+(KABC) -- One person was killed Wednesday morning in a crash involving an overturned semi-truck and a sedan on the 5 Freeway in Anaheim that prompted the closure of all southbound lanes for more than two hours, authorities said.

 The crash was reported shortly before 3 a.m. near Euclid Street, according to a California Highway Patrol incident log.